milos85vasic/Server-Factory-Utils/README.md

 ## What's new?

-To see what is new in a current version please see the [changelog](./CHANGELOG.md).
+To see what is new in the current version please see the [changelog](./CHANGELOG.md).